Sir William Jenny

 1. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 10.
 Hereinafter cited as The New Extinct Peerage.

-Sir Gilbert Henry Heathcote-Drummond-Willoughby, 1st Earl of Ancaster1
+Gilbert Henry Heathcote-Drummond-Willoughby, 1st Earl of Ancaster1

 M, #26244, b.
 1 October 1830, d.
 24 December 1910

-Sir Gilbert Henry Heathcote-Drummond-Willoughby, 1st Earl of Ancaster was baptised with the name of Gilbert Henry Heathcote.1 He was educated at Harrow School, Harrow on the Hill, London, England.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He held the office of Member of Parliament (M.P.) for Boston between 1852 and 1856.1 He held the office of Member of Parliament (M.P.) for Rutland between 1856 and 1867.1 He succeeded to the title of 6th Baronet Heathcote on 6 September 1867.1 He succeeded to the title of 2nd Baron Aveland, of Aveland, co.
-Lincoln [U.K., 1856] on 6 September 1867.3 He held the office of Deputy Lord Great Chamberlain between 24 January 1871 and 22 January 1901.1 On 4 May 1872 his name was legally changed to Gilbert Henry Heathcote-Drummond-Willoughby by Royal Licence.1 He was invested as a Privy Counsellor (P.C.) in 1880.1 He succeeded to the title of 24th Baron Willoughby de Eresby on 13 November 1888.3 He was created 1st Earl of Ancaster [U.K.] on 22 August 1892.1
+He was given the name of Gilbert Henry Heathcote at birth.1 He was educated at Harrow School, Harrow, London, EnglandG.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He held the office of Member of Parliament (M.P.) for Boston between 1852 and 1856.1 He held the office of Member of Parliament (M.P.) for Rutland between 1856 and 1867.1 He succeeded as the 6th Baronet Heathcote, of the City of London [G.B., 1733] on 6 September 1867.1 He succeeded as the 2nd Baron Aveland, of Aveland, co.
+Lincoln [U.K., 1856] on 6 September 1867.3 He held the office of Deputy Lord Great Chamberlain between 24 January 1871 and 22 January 1901.1 On 4 May 1872 his name was legally changed to Gilbert Henry Heathcote-Drummond-Willoughby by Royal Licence.1 He was appointed Privy Counsellor (P.C.) in 1880.1 He succeeded as the 25th Lord Willoughby de Eresby [E., 1313] on 13 November 1888.3 He was created 1st Earl of Ancaster [U.K.] on 22 August 1892.1

 Citations